duckietown/template-library/README.md

 CLI tool `bumpversion` instead.
 If you need to include the version in a new file, list it inside the file `.bumpversion.cfg` using the syntax `[bumpversion:file:<FILE_PATH>]`.

+# Setting up

+* Activate on CircleCI.
+Make one build successful.
+* Activate on CodeCov.
+Get the CODECOV_TOKEN.
+Put this token in CircleCI environment.